WHY CHOOSE THE HILL LAW FIRM?

 You need to plan what you will do with the ultimate goal of your case in mind.

-What is aggravated assault?
+What is aggravated assault in Texas?

-Aggravated assault in Texas is a very serious charge.
+Aggravated Assault in Texas is a very serious charge.
 These charges are levied against a person who uses or threatens to use something considered a deadly weapon against another person.
 There are different degrees of aggravated assault, each of which has specific criteria.
 The most serious of these is a first-degree felony.
 Both other types are second-degree felonies.

-Serious bodily injury includes those that cause scarring, broken bones, impairment, disfigurement, loss of hearing and similar conditions.
+Serious bodily injury includes those that cause scarring, broken bones, impairment, disfigurement, loss of hearing, and similar conditions.
 For some points, such as scarring, disfigurement, and impairment, the condition must be permanent.

 A deadly weapon is an object that can cause harm.
-A gun, knife and similar weapons are considered deadly weapons.
+A gun, knife, and similar weapons are considered deadly weapons.
 Even a stick might be considered a deadly weapon in some instances.
-Typically, the circumstances will determine if an object is a deadly weapon.
+Typically, the circumstances will determine if an object is a deadly weapon. -

 Can I go to jail for aggravated assault in Texas?